guildenstern70/BallGame/README.md

 To create and populate the database run: (delete the database file if it already exists)

     ./setup.sh

+### Admin App

+If not already done, create super-user with

+    python manage.py createsuperuser

+If unsure, try with "admin/admin"

 ### How the players database is created